(Last updated on: 13/12/2021)

 Do your research!

 For any job that you might apply for you need to make sure you have done your research.
 You should know what the job involves and what will be required of you should you be successful.
 Companies will often ask you some business-type questions so you should do a bit of research into the organisation you are applying to work for.
-You should know things such as who owns the company, have there been any major merges or take over recently, are they in any alliances (e.g. Star Alliance/One World Alliance).
+You should know things such as who owns the company, have there been any major merges or takeovers recently, are they part of any alliances (e.g. Star Alliance/One World Alliance).

 2. Gain customer service experience